 What mileage is OK for a used car?

 How much does it cost to buy a used car?

 What to look for when buying a used Honda Civic: Check the engine oil; if the level is low, it might be an indication that the engine consumes oil.
 Watch out for modifications.
 It's better to buy a well-maintained car in original shape.
 If you like modifications, you can modify it to your taste yourself.
 The same goes for aftermarket rims; they bend easily.

 If the vehicle has a manual transmission, it's important to check if the clutch is not slipping.
 Another issue to watch out for is worn-out synchros that can cause grinding when shifting into gear.
 Often it's the 2-nd or 3-rd gear that grinds.
-Check our illustrated used car checklist for more info.
+Read more: Signs of problems to watch out for when test driving a used car.
 It might be a good idea to have a used Honda Civic inspected at a Honda dealership and confirm that all recalls have been completed.

 You might also be interested: